 No assortment planning process exists in a vacuum.

-Assortment planning is just one of the many interconnected steps of pre-season planning — and not all retailers agree about the order of these steps.
+Assortment planning is just one of the many interconnected steps of pre-season planning — and not all retailers agree on the order of these steps.

 For example, some retailers start all planning with a financial plan that drives downstream decisions.
 They plan for sales and margin targets, oftentimes breaking them down by category.
 In these organizations, assortment planning is constrained by the financials first and foremost.

 Others will begin by considering that brick-and-mortar assortments must reflect the reality of store layouts.
 Thus, their plans must address the physical constraints of each store’s planogram and warehouse capacity.

 Still, others might take an assortment-first approach.
 In which case, they plan the products and variations first, and then develop budgets and store plans to execute on their assortment plan.

 A clear understanding of your company’s priorities is the foundation of effective assortment planning in retail.
 Answering this question will not only shed some light on your organization’s current priorities but may also highlight some glaring process issues.